DevEnProgreso/Pizza-Delivery/README.md

 # Pizza-Hut-FakeWebPage
-I usee Jquery and Bootstrap for this Project.
+I used Jquery and Bootstrap for this Project.